 Community Climate Action Grant Program

-Thank you for you interest in Orange County's Community Climate Action Grant Program.
+Thank you for your interest in Orange County's Community Climate Action Grant Program!
+The FY 23-24 grant funding application period is now open!

 Orange County Community Climate Action Grant Application Materials: